 Our approach to assessing the scientific quality of the VIIRS SSTskin retrievals is based on comparisons with SSTs from other sources.
-Comparisons with other global SST fields were used early in the VIIRS mission to assess the overall credibility of the derived SSTskin.
-However, such comparisons are sometimes difficult to interpret in a quantitative fashion as the fields being used as a reference have their own uncertainties and the spatial distributions of their errors and uncertainties are generally not well known.
+Comparisons with other global SST fields were made early in the VIIRS mission to assess the overall credibility of the derived SSTskin.
+However, such comparisons are sometimes difficult to interpret in a quantitative fashion, as the fields being used as a reference have their own issues and the spatial distributions of their errors and uncertainties are generally not well known.
 For quantitative comparisons we use independent subsurface temperature measurements from drifters and SSTskin from ship-based radiometers.
 In this section we describe the results of quantitative assessments of VIIRS SSTskin retrievals, but first we introduce other relevant SST fields used during VIIRS algorithm development and testing.

 AVHRR optimally interpolated field (Reynolds SSTs)

 Daily optimally interpolated 0.25o gridded SST fields (DOISST) derived from IR based AVHRR Pathfinder V5 SSTs, buoys and ships to produce gap free fields ((Reynolds et al., 2007); (Banzon et al., 2014)) were used in this study as comparison fields.
-The DOISST product is frequently referred to as the Reynolds SST fields (v1: (Reynolds and Smith, 1994), v2: (Reynolds et al., 2007)).
+The DOISST product is frequently referred to as “the Reynolds SST fields” (v1: (Reynolds and Smith, 1994), v2: (Reynolds et al., 2007)).
 Reynolds SST products are bias-corrected to represent a subsurface temperature; for drifting buoys the temperature is typically measured at a depth of ~20cm.
-For comparisons to the skin temperatures presented in this study the DOISST was adjusted to a skin temperature by adding -0.17o C – the average temperatures difference between the skin and the depth of the drifting buoy measurements ((Donlon et al., 2002); (Minnett et al., 2011)).
+For comparisons to the skin temperatures presented in this study, the DOISST was adjusted to a colder skin temperature by adding -0.17o C – the average difference between the temperatures of the skin and the depth of the drifting buoy measurements ((Donlon et al., 2002); (Minnett et al., 2011)).

 WindSat SST fields

 SSTs derived from sensors operating in the microwave range are generally insensitive to the presence of most clouds.
 Instead, coverage gaps in coverage in the swaths result primarily from heavy rainfall ((Wentz, 1997)), but also from high winds, >20 ms-1, sun glint, and radio frequency interference ((Hilburn et al., 2014); (Gentemann and Hilburn, 2015)).
 Moreover, microwave SST retrievals are not feasible within about 75 km of the coast and sea ice edges.
-SSTs derived from microwave radiometers used here include those from WindSat which is an 11-channel, 5-frequency satellite-borne polarimetric microwave radiometer ((Gaiser et al., 2004)).
-It is the main instrument on the DoD – US Navy Coriolis satellite launched on 6 January 2003.
+SSTs derived from microwave radiometers used here include those from WindSat, an 11-channel, 5-frequency satellite-borne polarimetric microwave radiometer ((Gaiser et al., 2004)).
+WindSat is the main instrument on the DoD – US Navy Coriolis satellite launched on 6 January 2003.
 At an altitude of 840km, Coriolis is in a sun-synchronous orbit with an ascending node time of ~18:00, and is thus in a terminator, or dawn-dusk, orbit.
 The geometry of the conical scan measurement results in WindSat taking five days to provide almost gap-free coverage of the globe.
 The ground resolution of the SST retrievals is relatively coarse at 39x71 km2.
-As in the infrared, emission from the ocean surface at microwave frequencies comes from the electromagnetic skin layer on the aqueous side of the interface, but at several millimeters thickness it extends below the thermal skin layer.
-Thus, the emission contains components from the thermal skin layer and the water beneath, and the brightness temperature is a measure of both the sub-skin and skin layer temperatures.
+As in the infrared, emission from the ocean surface at microwave frequencies comes from the electromagnetic skin layer on the aqueous side of the interface, that extends several millimeters thickness below the thermal skin layer.
+Thus, the microwave emission contains components from both the thermal skin layer and the water beneath, and the brightness temperature is a measure of both the sub-skin and skin layer temperatures.
 Many authors refer to passive microwave radiometer temperature estimates as a sub-skin temperature, but we will refer to it as microwave SST (SSTμw).
-For comparisons with VIIRS SSTskin the WindSat fields were adjusted to a skin temperature by adding -0.15 K. For the comparisons presented here daily global gap free reference fields were generated by aggregating 5 days of WindSat data, separately into night and day observations, centered on the middle of the day.
+For comparisons with VIIRS SSTskin the WindSat fields were adjusted to a skin temperature by adding -0.15 K. For the comparisons presented here, daily global gap free reference fields were generated by aggregating 5 days of WindSat data, separately into night and day observations, centered on the middle of the day.

-AMSR2 SSTs
+AMSR2 SST fields?